swostikpati/Memory-Thread--Full-Stack-Web-Application/README.md

 # Memory Threads

+## Updated Idea - Final Pitch

+## Overview

+"Memory Threads" is a streamlined and efficient app designed for personal reflection and memory curation.
+Each user creates a journal entry daily, embedding their thoughts, experiences, and any media links that highlight the day's significance.
+These entries are organized in a chronological timeline, offering a quick glance at the journey from today's musings back to past reflections.
+The app includes practical features like edit and archive options, empowering users to update recent entries or store away memories they prefer to keep private.
+It's a digital journal that emphasizes personal growth and the preservation of memories in a user-friendly and accessible manner.

+## Data Model

+### User
+Represents the individual users of the app, containing their authentication and personal profile information.
+- `ID`: Unique identifier for the user.
+- `Username`: The user's chosen username.
+- `Email`: Email address of the user.
+- `PasswordHash`: Hashed password for secure authentication.

+### JournalEntry
+Represents a single entry in the user's journal, documenting their daily experiences and thoughts.
+- `ID`: Unique identifier for the entry.
+- `UserID`: The ID of the user who created the entry.
+- `Title`: A brief title for the journal entry.
+- `Content`: The main content of the journal entry.
+- `SpecialLink`: An optional link to external content that highlighted the user's day.
+- `ImageURL`: An optional URL pointing to an image associated with the entry.
+- `DateCreated`: The date and time when the journal entry was created.
+- `LastUpdated`: The date and time when the journal entry was last updated.
+- `IsArchived`: A boolean flag indicating whether the entry is archived.

+## Database Schemas

+The database schemas are defined using Mongoose and are structured to represent users, their friendship groups, newsletters, responses, and memories.
+The schemas are defined in [`models`](./memory-threads-app/models/)  file.

+# User Stories for Memory Threads App

+- **Account Management**
+  - As a new user, I want to sign up with a username and password so that I can create a personal account.
+  - As a returning user, I want to log in with my username and password to access my entries.

+- **Journal Entry Creation**
+  - As a user, I want to create a new journal entry for each day to document my daily life.
+  - As a user, I want to add a photo to my journal entry to keep a visual memory of the day.
+  - As a user, I want to link external content, such as a song or an article, to my journal entry to remember what influenced me.

+- **Journal Entry Management**
+  - As a user, I want to view my journal entries in a timeline, sorted from newest to oldest, to easily navigate through my memories.
+  - As a user, I want to edit my journal entries within 24 hours of posting them to update or correct information.
+  - As a user, I want to archive journal entries that I prefer not to see in my timeline anymore but still want to keep.

+- **Journal Entry Retrieval**
+  - As a user, I want to search my entries by keywords so that I can find specific memories or topics quickly.

+## Research Topics

+This project will incorporate a range of modern development tools and practices to ensure a robust and maintainable codebase.
+The following is a list of research topics that have been explored, along with their assigned point values and the total points pursued for this project.

+* (6 points) **Next.js with React**
+  * Next.js is being utilized as the foundation of the front-end framework, leveraging its server-side rendering capabilities to improve performance and SEO.
+* (3 points) **User Authentication with NextAuth/Passport/Bcrypt**
+  * Integrating Passport for authentication middleware alongside Bcrypt for secure password hashing to facilitate robust user authentication measures.
+* (3 points) **Configuration Management with dotenv**
+  * Dotenv is used to manage environment variables, allowing the application to be configured without hard-coding sensitive data and making it easy to adapt to different environments (development, production, etc.).
+* (2 points) **ESLint Integration**
+  * ESLint has been integrated into the workflow to maintain code quality and consistency, with a configuration file included in the repository.
+  * This setup will automatically lint all JavaScript files on save, outside of `node_modules`.
+A screen capture showing the linting in action will be included.
+* (3 points) **Deployment Using Vercel**
+  * The application is deployed using Vercel, which provides seamless deployment of Next.js applications with features like preview deployments for each push.
+  * Links to the deployed application and the Vercel deployment configuration will be provided.

+The total points for the chosen research topics sum up to **17 points**, ensuring a comprehensive exploration of a wide range of development practices.

+## Previous Idea - Pitched in Milestone 1

 ## Overview

 "Memory Threads" is a charming and heartfelt app designed to keep the magic of friendship alive, one shared story at a time.
 Imagine a cozy digital nook where friends come together to weave a beautiful monthly newsletter, filled with laughter, stories, and pictures that paint the picture of their current lives.
 Each edition is like a warm hug from the past, capturing the essence of friendship in heartfelt responses to prompts like "What made you smile this month?" or snapshots that say "Wish you were here!"